Laz4rz/GPT-2/README.md

 ```

 Or just listen to people smarter than you and don't take shortcuts as I wanted to.
 Also, never take LLM debugging for granted.

+#### MPS is slower in slower in inference than CPU, but ~4x faster in training.. hmmm...